memfault/interrupt/_drafts/practical_zephyr_03_dt_semantics.md

 This must be it!
 There's now a key _properties_, with a child element that matches our `current-speed` property.
 And sure enough, the _properties_ key is used to define all [properties for nodes with the matching binding may or must contain](https://docs.zephyrproject.org/latest/build/dts/bindings-syntax.html#properties).

 Here, Nordic seems to restrict the allowed baud rates using an *enum*eration: We can only specify values from the given list.
-But how does the devicetree compiler know the type of the property?
+But how does the Devicetree compiler know the type of the property?
 Couldn't we also use an *enum*eration to pre-define `string`s?
 Yes, we could, and there's indeed something missing: A key for the property's _type_.

 To find out the property's type, we need to step further down the include tree, into `uart-controller.yaml`.
 This is Zephyr's base model for UART controllers, which is used regardless of the actual vendor: